Particular/docs.particular.net/samples/pipeline/dispatch-notifications/sample.md

  - nservicebus/pipeline
 ---

 ## Introduction

-This sample shows how to extend the NServiceBus message processing pipeline with custom behaviors to add notification whenever a message is dispatched to the underlying transport.
+This sample shows how to extend the NServiceBus message processing pipeline with custom behavior to add notifications whenever a message is dispatched to the underlying transport.

 ## Code Walk Through

-The solution contains a single endpoint with a dispatch notifications turned on.
-Dispatch notifications are handled by a classes that implement a simple interface:
+The solution contains a single endpoint with the dispatch notifications turned on.
+Dispatch notifications are handled by classes that implement a simple interface:

 snippet: watch-interface

-The sample endpoint contains a dispatch watcher that simply writes the details of dispatch operations to the console:
+The sample endpoint contains a dispatch watcher that writes the details of dispatch operations to the console:

 snippet: sample-dispatch-watcher